megaganjotsingh/GSScrollableLineChart/README.md

 ## Properties

-Both `x` and `y` properties are of type `Coordinate`.

-If you'd like to show extra dots at your data points use the `Dots` features.

-/// gap between each point
+gap between each point
 - `lineGap`: CGFloat = `40.0`

-/// preseved space at top of the chart
+preseved space at top of the chart
 - `topSpace`: CGFloat = `40.0`

-/// preserved space at bottom of the chart to show labels along the Y axis
+preserved space at bottom of the chart to show labels along the Y axis
 - `bottomSpace`: CGFloat = `40.0`

-/// The top most horizontal line in the chart will be 10% higher than the highest value in the chart
+The top most horizontal line in the chart will be 10% higher than the highest value in the chart
 - `topHorizontalLine`: CGFloat = `110.0 / 100.0`

 - `isCurved`: Bool = `false`

-/// Active or desactive animation on dots
+Active or desactive animation on dots
 - `animateDots`: Bool = `false`

-/// Active or desactive dots
+Active or desactive dots
 - `showDots`: Bool = `true`

-/// Dot inner Radius
+Dot inner Radius
 - `innerRadius`: CGFloat = `6`

-/// Dot outer Radius
+Dot outer Radius
 - `outerRadius`: CGFloat = `8`

 ## License